WordOps/docs.wordops.net/docs/troubleshooting.md

 ### When I update a page, changes are not applied on the site

-If you are using Nginx fastcgi_cache, please make sure :
+If you are using Nginx fastcgi_cache, please make sure:

 - Nginx-helper plugin is enabled
 - the option "purge cache" is enabled in Settings > Nginx-Helper
 - the caching method is defined on Nginx Fastcgi cache

-If you are using Redis-cache, please make sure :
+If you are using Redis-cache, please make sure:

 - Nginx-helper plugin is enabled
 - the option "purge cache" is enabled in Settings > Nginx-Helper